|On this page…|

-An error occurred during simulation because the data store A is read from the Stateflow® chart before the Data Store Write updates it.
+An error occurred during simulation because the data store A is read from Data Store Write block before the Data Store Write block updates the store.
 If the associated delay is intended, you can suppress the error by setting the global parameter Detect read before write to Use local settings, then setting that parameter to disable in the Data Store Write block.
-If you use this technique, be sure to set the parameter to error in all other Data Store Write blocks aside from those which are to be intentionally excluded from the diagnostic.
+If you use this technique, set the parameter to error in all other Data Store Write blocks aside from those that are to be intentionally excluded from the diagnostic.

 Diagnostics might be more conservative for data store memory used by MATLAB Function blocks.
 For example, if you pass arrays of data store memory to MATLAB functions, optimizations such as A=foo(A) might result in MATLAB marking the entire contents of the array as read or written, even though only some elements were accessed.

 Data integrity may be compromised if a data store is read from in one task and written to in another task.
 For example, suppose that:

 A task is writing to a data store.

 The second task reads from that data store.

 If the first task had only partly updated the data store when the second task interrupted, the resulting data in the data store is inconsistent.
 For example, if the value is a vector, some of its elements may have been written in the current time step, while the rest were written in the previous step.
 If the value is a multi-word, it may be left in an inconsistent state that is not even partly correct.